mesg-foundation/engine/docs/api/core.md

 ## DeleteService

-Delete a service.
-This function will only delete the service deployed in the [Core](/guide/start-here/core.html).
-If the service code is on your computer, this call will not delete your source code
+Delete a service from Core.
+This function only delete a deployed service in the [Core](/guide/start-here/core.html).
+If the service's code is on your computer, it will not delete its source code.

 <tabs>
 <tab title="Request">